 Enhances Brain Function

-Children of school-age who eat them have an enhanced ability in mental skills such as helping them pay attention, complete tasks and manage time, according to this study.
+It was found that children of school-age who eat them have an enhanced ability in mental skills such as helping them pay attention, complete tasks and manage time, according to this study.

 Also, they help improve memory and mental function of older adults, according to research.
+Now that it is a very good thing to know.

 Spirits are lifted and depression is lessened when consuming them in young adults (ages 18 to 21) and children (ages 7 to 10) concluded a study